 Name: Kara Goldin

 Book: The Originals by Adam Grant.
-It confirmed what I knew and then some: That people aren't one size fits all, entrepreneurs in particular.
+It confirmed what I knew and then some: People aren't one-size-fits-all, entrepreneurs in particular.
 For example, just because someone doesn't quit their day job to launch an idea doesn't mean that they aren't serious and the idea won't be successful.

 On the importance of incorporating emotion into your work

 Company: G Adventures